Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit

 \subsection{Organizations}

-The rest of this article is organized as follows: In Section \ref{SectionSM}, we establish an EM-domain system model and provide an effective representation approach for surface placements.
-Later in Section \ref{SectionCM}, near-field LoS channel models are established.
+The rest of this article is organized as follows: In Section \ref{SectionSM}, we establish an EM-domain system model.
+In Section \ref{SectionCM}, near-field LoS channel models are established based on an effective representation approach for surface placements.
 We further present an analytical framework and perform analysis on the capacity limit in Section \ref{SectionCL}.
 Extensive numerical results are provided in Section \ref{SectionNR}, and conclusions are made in Section \ref{SectionCON}.